Non-surgical Management of Stress Urinary Incontinence

 Initial treatment of SUI should include a review of comorbidities and medications that may be aggravating SUI such as the use of diuretics, narcotics, antihistamines, and anticholinergic medications.

 Lifestyle modifications should follow.
 Weight loss has been shown to help decrease symptoms of SUI.
 Reducing consumption of beverages that contain alcohol, caffeine, and carbonation as well as limiting consumption of excess amounts of liquids (>64 ounces of liquids daily), managing constipation, and quitting smoking can help alleviate or reduce symptoms.

 Kegel exercises (voluntary contractions of the pelvic floor muscles) done regularly and with the proper technique have been shown to be successful at managing SUI.
 Supervised pelvic physical therapy with the use of biofeedback or the use of vaginal weighted cones placed in the vagina and held in place while contracting the pelvic floor, can also improve symptoms.

 The use of pessaries has been shown to be successful about 50% of the time.
 Success with pessaries tends to be in patients whose SUI is related to specific activities who can use a pessary to resume the activities without leaking urine.

 When SUI is associated with vaginal atrophy, local estrogen treatment has been shown to improve symptoms.
-It may take up to twelve weeks for patients to notice benefit.
-While several other medications have been evaluated for the specific treatment of SUI, there are currently no FDA approved drugs for this purpose.
+It may take up to twelve weeks for patients to notice a benefit.
+While several other medications have been evaluated for the specific treatment of SUI, there are currently no FDA-approved drugs for this purpose.

 If patients continue to have bothersome symptoms of SUI following non-surgical management, surgical interventions may be recommended and high cure rates can be achieved.